‘What’s in Season?’ is a new series where we’ll be sharing one recipe each week that uses one in-season ingredient.

 - 1 Tbsp. melted ghee or butter (may sub coconut oil or avocado oil)

 - 1/4 tsp. pepper

-- In a bowl combine all of the ingredients and toss until radishes are evenly coated with the melted butter or ghee.
+- In a bowl combine the radishes, melted ghee or butter, salt and pepper and toss until radishes are evenly coated.

 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to the source recipe here on The Real Food Dietitians.
 Thank you!!